 NEWS & UPDATES

-- Second published article strengthens the impact of the drug Tamoxifen to prolong survival and alleviate symptoms in myotubular myopathyNovember 20, 2018A second article published on 19th November in Nature Communications, by a different group of researchers further demonstrates the potential […]
+- Second published article strengthens the impact of the drug Tamoxifen to prolong survival and alleviate symptoms in myotubular myopathyNovember 20, 2018A second article, also published on 19th November in Nature Communications, further demonstrates the potential beneficial effect of Tamoxifen for […]

 - Tamoxifen ameliorates MTM-related abnormalities – a new publication in Nature CommunicationsNovember 20, 2018The eminent journal Nature Communications has just published an article on the work of Dr James Dowling and his team at Toronto Hospital for Sick […]